-This method of forensic accounting can be broken down into three main categories, namely the Cash T Method (also called the Source and Application of Funds Method,) The Net Worth Method and the Bank Deposit Method.
+This method of forensic accounting can be broken down into three main categories, namely the Cash T Method (also called the Source and Application of Funds Method,, the Net Worth Method, and the Bank Deposit Method.
 We will now give a brief overview of each:

 i) The Cash T Method (The Source and Application of Funds Method)

-The Source and Application Method measures money spent on lifestyle against money spent on assets and investments to check if any noticeable discrepancies exist.
+- The Source and Application Method measures money spent on lifestyle against money spent on assets and investments to check if any noticeable discrepancies exist.

 ii) Net Worth Method

-Under this method, the total net worth of a person is calculated at the beginning and at the end of a stipulated time period.
-The net worth is added with nondeductible living expenses which increase the net worth.
+Under this method, the total net worth of a person is calculated at the beginning and at the end of a stipulated period.
+The net worth is added with nondeductible living expenses which increases the net worth.
 If there is a difference between what they have reported against the net worth calculated, a forensic accountant can begin an investigation to try and ascertain the reason for this discrepancy.

 iii) Bank Deposit Method

 Bank deposits are checked against total expenses during a given year.
 They calculate the net deposits utilizing a specific formula, and the difference between accounts, transfers, and redeposited cheques are subtracted from the total deposits.
 To calculate the total receipts, the total cash expenditures are added to these net deposits.
-To reach what the total funds from ‘unknown sources’ are, the number of receipts are compared to the funds from known sources.
+To reach what the total funds from ‘unknown sources’ are, the number of receipts is compared to the funds from known sources.